Chapter 4 Nonlinear Dynamics in One Dimension

 Working with nonlinear equations develops a different kind of mathematical intuition.
 Where linear thinking emphasizes proportionality and superposition, nonlinear thinking recognizes thresholds, feedback loops, and emergent behavior.

-Small Changes, Big Effects: In nonlinear systems, tiny differences in initial conditions or parameters can lead to dramatically different outcomes.
+Small Changes, Big Effects: Tiny differences in initial conditions or parameters can lead to dramatically different outcomes

 Multiple Equilibria: Complex systems often have more than one stable state.
-Which state emerges depends on history and initial conditions.
+Which emerges depends on history and initial conditions

 These principles appear across disciplines.
 Population ecologists study tipping points in ecosystem collapse.
 Economists analyze multiple equilibria in markets.
 Climate scientists investigate threshold effects in global warming.
 Neuroscientists examine bistable states in neural networks.